lkrych/aos_notes/lectures/7_memory_systems.md

 The whole idea of GMS is to **serve as a paging facility**.
 Coherence for shared pages is outside the purview of GMS, it considers this an application problem.
 Why?
 You can think about a uniprocessor example where many processes are sharing pages.
 It isn't really the VMM's responsibility to make sure that these pages are coherent, thus, in GMS, it is not it's responsibility.

-Managing age information of pages in a distributed system of pages is one of the key technical contributions of the G<S> system.
+Managing age information of pages in a distributed system of pages is one of the key technical contributions of the GMS system.

 ### Handling Page Faults